Wednesday, October 1, 2025

 At the time, I was loaned out by the Indian Army to the Assam Rifles and found myself commanding the largest engineering support unit in the force – a jolly bunch of chaps with spanners for fingers, welding arcs in their hearts and eyes that could pick out a faulty transistor from a sea of them on an inscrutable silicon wafer.
 The unit headquarters was in Dimapur, the most important commercial and transport hub of Nagaland.
 One weekend, I was on a quiet, off-duty visit to the Dimapur Zoo - the sort of outing where one expects to see monkeys, bored peacocks and perhaps slurp through ice-cream while at it.
 What I hadn’t counted on was encountering Obed Bohovi Swu, the Zoo Director.

 Obed, seemed to be on his routine rounds - doing whatever inscrutable things zoo directors do when on rounds which are routine.
 No sooner had he set eyes on me than he appeared to recognise, with the instincts of a seasoned naturalist, that here was a distinctly non-native species in his zoo.
 He ambled over with the mild curiosity of a cat discovering a new goldfish bowl on the teapoy.
 Once introductions had been dispensed with, he graciously appointed himself my guide to the zoo.
-He was, as I discovered, a sharp, affable man with a challenge on his hands — one that lay squarely at the crossroads of veterinary care, metal fabrication, and zoo administration.
+He was, as I discovered, a sharp, affable man with a challenge on his hands.
+One that lay squarely at the crossroads of veterinary care, metal fabrication, and zoo administration.

 A gleam of hope lit up his eyes when I let it slip that my unit had fabrication capabilities.
 With quiet astuteness, he asked if we could help design and build what he breezily called a squeeze cage for the zoo.
 The term squeeze cage sounded vaguely sinister to me and sent a shiver down my spine.
 It was reminiscent of the "Scavenger’s Daughter", a medieval torture device I’d once read about.
 Mercifully clarification was soon made that he meant a contraption used to administer injections to large animals of the particularly vengeful kind without requiring veterinary volunteers of exceptional bravery or suicidal temperaments.

-Think of it as a glorified vet’s chamber — except with steel bars, bolts, and absolutely no patient cooperation.
-The idea is simple: the animal walks in, one side of the cage moves inward, gently pinning it against the other side, and voilà — the vet gets a safe shot at the job.
+Think of it as a glorified vet’s chamber - except with steel bars, bolts, and absolutely no patient cooperation.
+The idea is simple: the animal walks in, one side of the cage moves inward, gently pinning it against the other side, and voilà, the vet gets a safe shot at the job.
 Try getting a tiger to roll up its sleeve otherwise.

 WHAM (Winning Hearts and Minds) projects counted for a huge deal with the Assam Rifles - a counterinsurgency force ever eager to get into the good books of the local citizenry and here was this little caper presenting itself as the perfect opportunity to twiddle the right knobs at headquarters and pocket a few of those ever-elusive brownie points.
 A cage for the zoo, goodwill for the force, and no insurgents involved.
 What’s not to like?

-Except Obed, bless his ambitious soul wanted a fancier version — a cage with two adjacent movable sides.
+Except Obed, bless his ambitious soul wanted a fancier version, a cage with two adjacent movable sides.
 The cage had to be collapsible along two horizontal axes at right angles to each other.
 This simple requirement turned it from an ordinary fabrication job into a bit of an engineering brain teaser.

 Obed’s guided tour had included an introduction to the zoo’s latest VIPs - Royal Bengal tigers named Mani and Karthika, recently relocated from the Thiruvananthapuram Zoo in Kerala.
 These majestic fang-wielders, along with some other bearish, wolfish and boarish fellows, would be the primary beneficiaries of the squeeze cage.

 Many rounds of brainstorming with my welding boys, and we cracked it.
 The design was prepared.
 Not, I might add, with any of your fancy AutoCAD software, but with an empty matchbox.
 The humble matchbox commissioned into service as a scale model acquitted itself with honour and aplomb.
-Once Obed and his zookeeper team gave the design an approving nod – the pièce de resistance was ready just in time for a grand New Year’s Day handover in 2018 — complete with a neat little plaque that read in noble script:
+Once Obed and his zookeeper team gave the design an approving nod, the pièce de resistance was ready just in time for a grand New Year’s Day handover in 2018, complete with a neat little plaque that read in noble script:

 "A gift from the Sentinels of the North East to the People of Nagaland"

 The handing over ceremony done and dusted, all with beaming photographs and a press release from Obed, the squeeze cage was wheeled into a holding area right behind the tiger enclosure —separated from the stripey inhabitants by iron bars.
-Now, let me reassure you — we were perfectly safe.
+Now, let me reassure you, we were perfectly safe.
 Those bars were sturdy enough to hold off both curiosity and claw.

 Or so we thought.
 We stood chatting in the holding area in the self-congratulatory manner of men who have wrestled steel into submission, admiring our handywork, our backs to Mani and Karthika who last we checked appeared to be watching the proceedings through the bars with the interest of a bored housecat contemplating a particularly dull and slow-turning ceiling fan.
 All of a sudden, a loud sound shattered the ambience.
 Not the kind that one might mistake for an overenthusiastic thunderbolt but something with distinct primal authority.

 My mind blanked.
 Instinct took over.
-I spun around — and there it was.
+I spun around and there it was.

 One of the tigers - my brain far too numb to file an identity - was on its hind legs, reared up against the bars, towering above me like an ill-tempered battle tank on tip-toe.
 Its face a mere three feet above me, its breath hot and foul, seemed to envelop me.
 Not content with the opening performance, it followed up the roar with loud growls that rattled the bones inside my chest and sent shudders into my trousers.
 For a split second, I was convinced I was about to become a footnote in the zoo’s incident log.
-As I stared into its canines — a good four inches long — I genuinely believed I was staring into the last thing I’d ever see.
+As I stared into its canines, a good four inches long, I genuinely believed I was staring into the last thing I’d ever see.

 Then reason returned and I silently thanked the workman who had put those bars there, still solid holding off 200 Kilograms of angry muscle, teeth and claws with serious views about trespassers on its territory.